MuffinTrap/mtek-gdl/README.md

 If you use this fork for making a Wii game or demo, I won't be available to give tech support.
 And naturally, there is no warranty of any kind.

 ## Version number
-This is version 0.100.3-muffintrap "skrolli"
+This is version 0.100.4-muffintrap "assembly"

 ## How to compile and install the library and run the example with Dolphin
 1. Install devkitpro following instructions here: [DevkitPro Getting Started](https://devkitpro.org/wiki/Getting_Started)